makamonika/10xdevs-project/.ai/prd.md

 - FR-23: The system shall allow users to approve, edit, or discard AI-suggested clusters
 - FR-24: The system shall display performance metrics for each AI-generated cluster
 - FR-25: The system shall handle queries in different languages as distinct entities
+- FR-26: (MVP persistence policy): AI-suggested clusters are ephemeral and are not persisted to the database unless the user accepts them
+- FR-27: (MVP persistence policy): When a cluster is accepted, it is saved as a private user group with its queries; discarded clusters are not saved, but accept and discard actions are logged for analytics

 ### 3.5 Opportunity Detection